Hudson Valley Credit Union: History

 The credit union was initiated in October, 1963, by some IBM employees in Poughkeepsie and Fishkill, New York.
 Membership requirements were changed to allow those who live, work, worship, volunteer, or attend school in Dutchess, Orange, or Ulster counties to join the credit union as of 2003.

 The credit union was originally chartered federally.
 A state charter was granted September 4, 2019.
-HVCU now services 13 counties.
 The credit union's name was changed from Hudson Valley Federal Credit Union to Hudson Valley Credit Union on October 4, 2019.
+As of January 2, 2026, Hudson Valley Credit Union is once again a federal credit union.

-On January 10, 2024, HVCU announced that Catskill Hudson Bank would be merging its 7500 clients, 100 employees, and 11 branches into the credit union, expanding its reach to Sullivan County and the New York State capitol region.
+On January 10, 2024, HVCU announced that Catskill Hudson Bank would be merging its 7,500 clients, 100 employees, and 11 branches into the credit union, expanding its reach to Sullivan County and the New York State capitol region.

+On October 2, 2025, HVCU announced that their application for a Federal charter had been approved and changes would be effective January 1st, 2026.

 Recognition

 The credit union was named in 2015 as a workplace with good employee benefits.